David Sanborn: Career

 Sanborn performed with blues musicians Albert King and Little Milton at the age of 14.
 In 1967 he took a Greyhound bus to San Francisco to join the "Summer of Love".
 While visiting recording studios he was invited to sit in on a session with The Paul Butterfield Blues Band.
 He made such an impression that he joined the band for five years.
 He recorded on four Butterfield albums as a horn section member and a soloist from 1967 to 1971.
 Early in the morning on August 18, 1969, he appeared with the band at the Woodstock Music Festival in Bethel, New York.

 In 1972, Sanborn played on the track "Tuesday Heartbreak" on the Stevie Wonder album Talking Book.
 In 1975 he worked with David Bowie on Young Americans and on the James Taylor recording of "How Sweet It Is (To Be Loved by You)" on the album Gorilla.
+Sanborn is featured on Linda Ronstadt's 1978 album Living in the USA, playing solos on "Ooh Baby Baby" and "Alison."

 In the mid-1970s, Sanborn became active in the popular jazz fusion scene by joining the Brecker Brothers band, where he became influenced by Michael Brecker.
 While with the Brecker brothers, he recorded his first solo album, Taking Off, which became a jazz/funk classic.
 In 1985, Sanborn and Al Jarreau played two sold-out concerts at Chastain Park in Atlanta.
 Although Sanborn was most associated with smooth jazz, he studied free jazz in his youth with saxophonists Roscoe Mitchell and Julius Hemphill.
 In 1993, he revisited this genre when he appeared on Tim Berne's Diminutive Mysteries, which was dedicated to Hemphill, who was Berne's mentor.
 Sanborn's album Another Hand featured avant-garde musicians.

 He found life on the road increasingly difficult but continued to tour.
 In 2017, despite plans to reduce his workload to no more than 150 gigs a year, he embarked on a tour which included Istanbul and Nairobi, Kenya.